What Is SaaS Sprawl, and How Can You Get It Under Control?

-1. Improve SaaS visibility
+1. Improve SaaS visibility across the organization

 It’s difficult to take control of SaaS sprawl without visibility into all of the apps currently in your portfolio, including tools not owned by IT.
 You need a complete picture of not just how many apps there are, but how much you’re spending on each and how they’re being used.
-This level of visibility takes your IT out of the shadows and turns it into systems intelligence.
+This level of SaaS visibility takes your IT out of the shadows and turns it into systems intelligence.

 One way to improve visibility is by auditing all SaaS apps currently in use across your organization.
-Get a better understanding of tools by monitoring your network for unknown apps, surveying employees, and partnering with Finance to identify expensed app purchases.
+Get a better understanding of tools by monitoring your network for unknown apps, surveying employees, and partnering with finance to identify expensed app purchases.
 A platform like Productiv also provides these benefits without the hassle of a manual audit.

-3. Create a vetting process
+3. Create a vetting process for SaaS apps

 When a department asks for new tools, IT should have a consistent method to audit them for security, compliance, and other details.
 A vetting process ensures a timely response to app requests and gives IT a uniform framework for evaluating potential app purchases.
 It also makes it easier to compare requests against the tools you already have, limiting the likelihood of a duplicate app purchase.